songlarknet/pipit/readme.md

 Use `make verify -j8` to check the proofs.
 Use `make extract -j8` to extract C code for the Pump example; the extracted C code is written to `build/extract`.
-The embedded system that actually runs the Pump example is in the [app-pipit-pump repository](https://github.com/songlarknet/app-pipit-pump); it uses the Zephyr RTOS.
+The embedded system that actually runs the Pump example is in the [REDACTED repository](REDACTED); it uses the Zephyr RTOS.